openiris/IRIS/README.md

 and has many core modules ported from Floodlight including mac learning, link discovery, topology management, device management, state management, etc.

-However, though much of IRIS came from Floodlight and Beacon, IRIS has much simple architecture than that of Floodlight, which enables easy development of modules and applications.
+However, though much of IRIS came from Floodlight and Beacon, IRIS has much simpler architecture than that of Floodlight, which enables easy development of modules and applications.
-Moreover, due to the simplicity, we have observed that IRIS provides much better performance.
+Moreover, due to the simplicity, IRIS provides much better performance than other Java-based Openflow Controllers.
 We also did major re-factoring on the Floodlight UI in creating IRIS UI.
 In result, the rendering of underlying network dynamics is more compact and beautiful.